rayspock/rayspock.github.io/content/posts/clean-captain/index.md

 date: 2021-06-13
 tags: ["chrome", "extensions", "javascript", "tutorial"]
 share_img: posts/clean-captain/clean-captain-screenshot.png
+summary: "Clear your cache and cookies from the website you are visiting in just one click..."
 ---

 I often find that clearing cookies for the website that I’m visiting is a real annoyance because it comes with several steps to use the built-in feature that chrome provides to clear them.
 Besides, most of the **Chrome Extensions** will clear all the website data and you will lose all your login details for some websites.
 If you’re lucky you might be fine with signing in.